-Foreign students will be admitted in accordance with the requirements of the United States Department of Justice.
-Any student who is not a citizen/legal resident of the United States must have the complete legal documentation required by the Immigration Department in order to be admitted to St. Philomena School.
+International students who are not permanent residents of the United States will be admitted in accordance with the requirements of the United States Department of State and/or the United States Department of Homeland Security.
+Any foreign student who is not a permanent resident of the United States who desires to enroll in St. Philomena School must have complete legal documentation required by the United States government in order to do so.

-ADMISSION OF STUDENTS with LEARNING DIFFERENCES (Revised May 2018)
+ADMISSION OF STUDENTS with LEARNING DIFFERENCES (Revised June 2020)

 Students with special needs shall be given the same consideration as all applicants.
-However, prior to admitting a student with diagnosed learning differences, St. Philomena School shall make a determination as to whether or not it feels it can provide an appropriate education for that child.
+However, prior to admitting a student with diagnosed learning differences, St. Philomena School shall make a determination as to whether it can provide an appropriate education for that child in light of the school's resources and staff/support capacity.
 Each child will be considered on an individual basis.
 St. Philomena School will consider:

-- The severity and degree of the disability; - The level of support needed from special services and any special equipment the student may require; - The school's resources, such as available support personnel, class size, and accessibility of school facilities: - The accommodations, if any are necessary, and the school's ability to meet those accommodations; - The child's Student Support Plan (SSP)) if one exists, and the school's ability to meet the IEP.
+- 1. the severity and degree of the disability; - 2. the level of support needed from special services and any special equipment or related services the student may require; - 3. the school's resources, such as available support personnel, class size, and accessibility of school facilities: - 4. the accommodations, if any are necessary, and the school's ability to provide those accommodations; - 5. the child's Student Support Plan (SSP) if one exists, and/or the school's ability to meet a current IEP or behavioral plan; and - 6.
+Any other considerations that may apply to the particular situation.